1937 World Snooker Championship: Main draw

 The results for the tournament are shown below.
 Match winners are denoted in bold.

 Final

 Qualifying

 Withers and Fred Davis played at Thurston's Hall from 7 to 9 January.
 It was the championship debut for both players.
 Joe Davis was playing Tom Newman in a 71-frame handicap match on the same days which meant that the Withers and Fred Davis match was played earlier in the day than usual with two sessions at 11:30 am and 5:15 pm.
 Withers took a decisive 16–13 lead on the final evening, and the match ended with him 17–14 ahead.

+Century breaks

+The 103 break by Horace Lindrum was the first century break in the final of the World Snooker Championship.